josteink/bicep-ts-mode/README.md

 - Syntax highlighting
 - Indentation
 - Imenu-support, when LSP not configured
-- Automatic eglot-configuration, if Bicep Langserver found with configurable default search-location (by default it looks for location installed by VSCode Bicep-extension)
+- Automatic LSP langserver installation and eglot-configuration (`M-x bicep-install-langserver`) with configurable search-location when not using default install.

 ## Prerequisites